lucventurini/pytritex/README.md

 - the plots
 - the last part of the pipeline, when HiC data is used to create the final pseudomolecules.

-We might finalise the porting of the latter part of the pipeline later; for the time being, we instead recommend using remapping the scaffolds onto a reference genome (e.g. using [ragtag](https://github.com/malonge/ragtag)) and then using standard methods to find and correct misplacements, e.g. [Juicer](https://github.com/aidenlab/juicer)
+We might finalise the porting of the latter part of the pipeline later; for the time being, we instead recommend using remapping the scaffolds onto a reference genome (e.g. using [ragtag](https://github.com/malonge/ragtag)) and then using standard methods to find and correct misplacements, e.g. [Juicer](https://github.com/aidenlab/juicer) or [Cooltools](https://github.com/mirnylab/cooler) (with alignments provided by [Distiller](https://github.com/mirnylab/distiller-nf)).

 ## General structure